1975 Michigan State Spartans football team

-The 1975 Michigan State Spartans football team represented Michigan State University during the 1975 Big Ten Conference football season.
-Led by Denny Stolz in his third and final season as head coach, the Spartans compiled an overall record of 7–4 with a mark of 4–4, placing in a three-way tie for third in the Big Ten.
+The 1975 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1975 Big Ten football season.
+In their third and final season under head coach Denny Stolz, the Spartans compiled a 7–4 record (4–4 in conference games), finished in a three-way tie for third place in the Big Ten, and outscored opponents by a total of 222 to 167.
+In four games against ranked opponents, they lost to No. 3 Ohio State and No. 8 Michigan and defeated No. 19 Notre Dame and No. 8 Notre Dame.